ibrahzizo360/knowtifai-backend/README.md

 Welcome to KnowtifAI: Empowering Education with AI!
 Our project aims to revolutionize education by harnessing the power of artificial intelligence (AI) to provide personalized, interactive learning experiences.
 Here's why KnowtifAI stands out:

-* Get personalised explanations and become smart overnight.
+* Get personalised explanations and become smarter overnight.
 * learn and research faster and smarter.
 * helping everyone in Africa and globally to promote educational equity